 Mechanism of sex reversal

 The entire story of sex reversal starts at the stage of spermatogenesis.
-Exchange of genetic material, called as recombination, is not possible between Y chromosome and X chromosome but the PAR region present on both chromosomes facilitates the recombination between X chromosome and Y chromosome.
+Exchange of genetic material, called as recombination, is not possible between Y chromosome and X chromosome but the PAR region present on both chromosomes facilitates the recombination between the X chromosome and Y chromosome.

 Recombination and translocation are possible between PAR region.
 The pseudoautosomal region characterized into PAR1 and PAR2 present on both ends of the chromosome recombinate during embryogenesis.
 The genes present within PAR region translocates as like autosomal chromosomes.

-During the process of recombination (which is not naturally occurred between X chromosome and Y chromosome) some regions of SRY gene translocates to X chromosome along with PAR.
+During the process of recombination (which is not naturally occurred between the X chromosome and Y chromosome) some regions of SRY gene translocates to X chromosome along with PAR.
 The SRY gene located within the TDF, are present near the PAR1 region of the Y chromosome, therefore, some sequences of SRY may transfer to X.

 Now the whole story of sex reversal is originated from here.
 The entire SRY or partial SRY regions translocate on X called as “46, XX chromosome testicular DSD”.
 The condition is denoted as SRY+ 46, XX male.